iamWebLuk/20-Abgabe02-Hemida-Riegler-Weber/README.md

 The following points are the task list we have to make.

 -[x] Create a ReadMe file

 -[x] Create a task list in the ReadMe file

--[x] Write tests for bug finding in the template
+-[x] Find bugs in the template and fix them

--[x] Fix these bugs
+-[x] Write test cases

+-[x] Make another class with objects instead of strings